elixir-cldr/cldr_units/README.md

 Only the `:other` key is required.
 For english, providing keys for `:one` and `:other` is enough.
 Other languages have different grammatical requirements.

-The key `:display_name` is used by the function `Cldr.Unit.display_name/1` which is primarly used to support UI applications.
+The key `:display_name` is used by the function `Cldr.Unit.display_name/1` which is primarily used to support UI applications.

 ### Sorting Units